You’re Not Broken—You’re Just Not Built for Burnout: Focus and Flow.

 The Focus & Flow Framework

 Movement doesn't mean force.
 It means rhythm.
 Some days are active, some days are intentional rest.
-Sometimes you edge forward.
-Sometimes you float.
+Sometimes you accelerate.
+Sometimes you slow down and reroute.
 But you keep tracking the wave.

 Put your “focus” on the far top right.